Studying

 Why Environmental Change and Global Sustainability?

-Global socio-ecological problems call for multidisciplinary solutions that transcend the usual boundaries of science and decision-making.
+Global socio-ecological problems, such as climate change and biodiversity loss, call for multidisciplinary solutions that transcend the traditional boundaries of science and policy.

 The Master's Programme in Environmental Change and Global Sustainability (ECGS) trains you in wide-ranging interdisciplinary thinking skills and provides you with the ability to:

-• study environmental and sustainability issues in your respective fields of expertise.
+• Analyse environmental and sustainability issues in your respective fields of expertise, and

-• solve problems of socio-ecological sustainability in cooperation with various social actors.
+• Tackle problems of socio-ecological sustainability in cooperation with various social actors.

 The programme offers three different degrees – Master of Social Sciences, Master of Science or Master of Science (Agriculture and Forestry).
-When entering the programme in Master's admission, the degree is determined by the choice of your study track and the modules within the chosen track.
+The degree title is determined by the student’s choice of disciplinary study module when applying to the program.

-Upon graduating, you will have sufficient expertise in environmental sciences, sustainability sciences and environmental policy to act as a specialist in the public, private and third sectors, and you will have gained essential skills to undertake a career in sustainable business and communication.
+Upon graduating, you will have sufficient expertise in environmental sciences, sustainability sciences, agricultural and forest sciences and environmental policy to act as a specialist in the public, private and third sectors.
+The Master’s programme will also prepare you for doctoral level studies and thereafter environment and sustainability related research.

 Decisions related to sustainable development need to be based on research results and reports.
 The ECGS programme provides excellent prerequisites for applying knowledge.